What kind of art suits different interior design styles?

 Depending on the design concept of a room, a particular work of art can complete or even change the entire ambiance.

-The selection and placement of artworks can also have a significant impact on the overall feel of a room.
+The selection and placement of artworks can also significantly influence the feeling of a room.
 For example, large-format paintings or sculptures can draw the focus of the room and exude a certain dominance, while smaller works are used more as accents.

 It is therefore important that art is viewed within the context of the room and not in isolation.
 The colors, shapes, and materials should harmonize with the rest of the furnishings to create a cohesive overall impression.

 Anyone unsure about choosing suitable artwork or its placement in a room should seek professional advice.
-Interior designers can provide valuable tips and find individual solutions.
+Interior designers can provide invaluable tips and find individual solutions.

 Maximizing space utilization